Elituch/Video-Games-Analysis/README.md

 •	Rating - The ESRB ratings <br />
 The analysis was done using SQL and Power BI and was divided to 2 different reports. <br />
 The first step was the preparation of the data (ETL) using Power Query-fixing data types and cleaning missing or duplicate values. <br />
-Second step was creating some measures and calculated columns and finally making 2 reports.
+The second step was creating some measures and calculated columns and finally making the reports.